Our #WePatch campaign offers help with supporting a child who’s wearing a patch or being treated with eye drops for amblyopia.

 - Routine and consistency is key!
 Try patching at the same time every day.
 Using mealtimes as markers can help—for example, putting the patch on at breakfast and taking it off at snack time.

 - Make it Fun!
 Let your child decorate their patches with stickers or drawings before wearing them.
-You could also tie patching to a favorite activity, like wearing the patch during iPad time or creating a special “patch and play” session.
+You could also tie patching to a favourite activity, like wearing the patch during iPad time or creating a special “patch and play” session.

 - Consider their vision and plan engaging activities that work well with blurred vision, such as playing with larger toys, doing crafts, watching cartoons or listening to audiobooks.

 - Track progress and celebrate small wins.
 Ask your orthoptist for a patching poster or diary to complete.
 Stickers, stars, or rewards for milestones can help keep them motivated.
+We’ve included some patching and atropine diaries in the resources section below.